Roblox/creator-docs/content/en-us/tutorials/scripting/intermediate-scripting/creating-a-health-pickup.md

 end
 ```

-A wrapper function will be needed to pass the health pickup to the `onTouchHealthPickup` function when connecting to the `Class.BasePart.Touched|Touched` event.
+A wrapper function will be needed to pass the health pickup to the `onTouchHealthPickup` function when connecting to the `Touched` event.

 1. In the for loop, connect the Touched event to an anonymous function with a parameter called `otherPart`.
 2. Call the `onTouchHealthPickups` function, passing both the `otherPart` parameter and the `healthPickup`.